Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

-To illustrate this challenge, we created an experimental scenario using a proportionally reduced version of AndroZoo dataset~\cite{Allix:2016:ACM:2901739.2903508} with almost 350K samples (the same used in Section~\ref{subsec:dataset_size_definition}), and DREBIN dataset~\cite{arp2014}, composed by $129,013$ samples ($123,453$ benign and $5,560$ malicious Android applications).
-We sorted samples by their first seen date in VirusTotal~\cite{virustotal} and trained two base Adaptive Random Forest classifiers~\cite{gomes2017adaptive} with the first year of data, both of them includes the ADWIN drift detector~\cite{adwin}, which usually has best classification performance in the literature.
-When a concept drift is detected, the first classifier is updated using always the same features from the start, while the second one is entirely retrained from scratch, updating not only the classifier, but also the feature extractor.
-In a traditional data stream learning problem that includes concept drift, the classifier is updated with new samples when a change occurs (generally the ones that created the drift), as shown by the following steps in Figure~\ref{fig:datastream_old}~\cite{Gama:2014:SCD:2597757.2523813}:
+To illustrate this challenge, Ceschin et al. created an experimental scenario using a proportionally reduced version of the AndroZoo dataset~\cite{Allix:2016:ACM:2901739.2903508} with almost 350K samples (the same we used in Section~\ref{subsec:dataset_size_definition}), and the DREBIN dataset~\cite{arp2014}, composed of $129,013$ samples ($123,453$ benign and $5,560$ malicious Android applications)~\cite{androbin}.
+The authors sorted the samples by their first seen date in VirusTotal~\cite{virustotal} and trained two base Adaptive Random Forest classifiers~\cite{gomes2017adaptive} with the first year of data, both of them include the ADWIN drift detector~\cite{adwin}, which usually has the best classification performance in the literature.
+When a concept drift is detected, the first classifier is updated using always the same features from the start, while the second one is entirely retrained from scratch, updating not only the classifier but also the feature extractor.
+In a traditional data stream learning problem that includes concept drift, the classifier is updated with new samples, which already had their features extracted previously using a feature extractor, when a change occurs (generally the ones that created the drift), as shown by steps in Fig.~\ref{fig:datastream_old}~\cite{Gama:2014:SCD:2597757.2523813}.
+Alternatively, the data stream pipeline proposed in this experiment as mitigation to this problem also considers the feature extractor under changes, retraining both feature extractor and classifier according to the following five steps in Fig.~\ref{fig:datastream_new}~\cite{androbin}.